-By ticking the checkbox, the master field will be added to my deployment package.
+By ticking the checkbox, the missing component will be added to my deployment package.

 Gearset scans for a large number of these kinds of dependencies for the most commonly deployed components, including Profiles, Permission Sets, Custom Fields, Emails and many more.

-By ticking the checkboxes, these items will be removed from my deployment package.
+By ticking the checkbox, this item will be removed from my deployment package.

 Learning more about object dependencies